 6. Set an Alarm on Your Phone

 At first, your coworkers might be annoyed by the alarm that goes off on your phone every hour on the hour signaling it’s time to hydrate.
 Before long, though, your body will get used to the schedule and you’ll be able to ditch the blaring reminder altogether.

 Some people genuinely like drinking water.
 Others, not so much.
-If you’re in the latter camp, try spicing your bottle up with natural flavors.
-Fruits, veggies and herbs are all great options for adding a little oomph to your H20 without adding tons of calories or sugar.
+If you’re in the latter camp, try spicing your bottle up with natural flavors from fresh fruits, veggies and herbs.
 Lemon-and-basil water, anyone?